MtKrc/MtKrc/README.md

-- 👋 Hi, I’m @MtKrc
+👋 Hi, I’m Mete (@MtKrc)
-- 👀 I’m interested in all type of software
-- 🌱 I’m currently learning web applications
+🌱 I’m learning web & mobile app development
-- 💻 I’m looking to collaborate on (not now)
-- 📫 How to reach me? my e-mail address is metekaracaus@gmail.com
+💻 I like working on side projects and startup ideas

 <!---
 MtKrc/MtKrc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.